Shubham-73/Meeting_Assistant/README.md

     "duration": 30
 }

 ## /conflict
-  Given a new meeting request, returns the conflict participants, if no conflict then return a string "No Conflicts" {
+  Given a new meeting request, returns the conflict participants, if no conflict then return a string "No Conflicts"
+  E.g. Payload:
+  {
     "calendarBean": {
         "owner": "user1"